beyarkay/genghis_server/README.md

 * Fix the fast A* algorithm

 ### UI/UX
-* TODO flip the graph direction, so that the past is to the left
-* TODO Give more RIGHT NOW information (who's move is it?, what tick is it?)
 * TODO add in a health-points graph
 * TODO add in a port-network graph
 * TODO Clicking on a plot brings it to the front
-* TODO Add in hover info
 * TODO Dark mode

 ### Nice to have